Advertiser Disclosure

 Seasonal Flight Passes

 Air Canada often sells promotional or seasonal flight passes, catering to specific audiences.
-For example, Air Canada has previously offered the Ski Flight Pass.
+For example, Air Canada has previously offered the Ski Flight Pass for winter sports enthusiasts.

 This pass was valid for two or more travellers between popular ski destinations in Canada and the United States.
 The cost of the pass with eight flight credits was exactly double that of the pass with four flight credits, but you can have up to four passengers on the former and only two on the latter.